Useful contacts

 Euan’s Guide

-Euan's Guide features disabled access reviews by disabled people and their families and friends.
+Euan's Guide has disabled access reviews by disabled people and their families and friends.
 The guide features hotels, restaurants, cinemas, theatres and more.

 National Autistic Society

 Features some advice on planning holidays and days out when you have a child with autism, plus lists of holiday providers and accommodation suitable for adults with autism.
-Also features the extensive Autism Services Directory which lists organisations providing play and leisure services.
+It also has the extensive Autism Services Directory, which lists organisations who offer play and leisure services.

 Special Needs Kids

-The ‘fun & leisure’ section on this website has some useful suggestions for days out for families with children who have special needs.
+The ‘Leisure & activities’ section on this website has some useful suggestions for days out for families with children who have special needs.

-A helpful directory specialising in leisure and lifestyle, in association with thewheellife.com (a social networking site).
-Useful organisations, accommodation, activity holidays and tour operators are listed and there is a particularly good section on disabled sporting associations.
+A helpful directory specialising in leisure and lifestyle, in association with HugeDomains.com (a social networking site).
+Useful organisations, accommodation, activity holidays and tour operators are listed and there's a particularly good section on disabled sporting associations.

 Accessible Countryside

-A basic and dated website, with an extensive database of things to do (not all outdoors) and facilities to help you do it.
-Unexciting but very useful if you have the time to trawl through, with an impressive list of accessible sports organisations.
+A basic website with an extensive database of things to do (not all are outdoors) and facilities to help you do it.
+It’s very useful if you have the time to explore it, including an impressive list of accessible sports organisations.

 Accessible Derbyshire

-Provides inspiration for places to go in Derbyshire, from scenic viewpoints to shopping centres, via farm shops, museums and gardens.
+Offers inspiration for places to go in Derbyshire, from scenic viewpoints to shopping centres, and farm shops, museums and gardens.
 It also details local accessible sporting activities, Changing Places toilet locations, and an overview of ways to travel around the county.

 The Outdoor Guide

-This website dedicated by walking, fronted by Julia Bradbury, provides inspiration, information and maps for routes across the UK.
-It also includes sensory walks and a selection of walks good for wheelchairs.
+This website dedicated to walking, and fronted by Julia Bradbury, offers inspiration, information and maps for routes across the UK.
+It also includes sensory walks and a selection on walks that are good for wheelchairs.

 Phototrails

-This website provides photo tours of walking routes in the UK.
-It also has plenty of detail on trail lengths, gradients and facilities en route, and all trails have been awarded an accessibility rating.
+This website offers photo tours of walking routes in the UK.
+It also has plenty of detail on trail lengths, gradients and facilities en route.
+All trails have been awarded an accessibility rating.

 The Bimblers